Dareka826/sgdl/README.md

 # Simple Gelbooru Downloader

-A sh script that I made to download all pictures from a specified tag, because I couldn't find a way to change requested pages with the official API
+A program that I made to download all pictures from a specified tag, because I couldn't find a way to change requested pages with the official API